Call now in confidence immediate help & advice 24/7

 • Level 4: Intensive Inpatient Treatment

-Patients will need to undergo assessment in order to understand what sort of care is most optimal for them.
+Patients will need to undergo an assessment to determine the optimal rehab care for them.

-During the placement or level selection, the criteria takes into consideration these factors:
+During the placement or level selection of rehab, the criteria takes into consideration these factors:

-• Withdrawal Potential: How likely is the patient to suffer from severe withdrawal symptoms?
+• Withdrawal Potential: How likely is the rehab patient to suffer from severe withdrawal symptoms?

 • Relapse Potential: How likely are the patients to relapse?